Lawyers for Tylenol Skin Problems:

 - Blisters in the mouth, eyes, ears, nose or genital area

 When Tylenol-related SJS skin lesions cover more than 30% of the body, it is considered Toxic Epidermal Necrolysis or TENs.
 In approximately 5 to 15% of these severe skin reactions, the patient may die as a result.

 As a result of the Tylenol skin problems, individuals may have their skin literally burns from the inside out, often requiring treatment in an intensive care unit (ICU) or the burn unit of a hospital.
 It can cause the skin to fall off of the body, blindness and organ failure.

 According to federal health officials, cases of acetaminophen skin problems date back as far as 1969, with at least 91 cases reported to the FDA’s Adverse Event Reporting System, including at least 12 deaths.

 The link was confirmed when the FDA found a number of published cases where the patients were given acetaminophen after they had recovered and their skin reaction symptoms returned.
 In one case, a 7-year-old girl developed TEN, the most dangerous skin reaction, after taking acetaminophen.
 She was treated at a hospital and recovered, but six months later an allergist doubted the link to acetaminophen and gave her 250 mg of the drug.
 The TEN returned and she was again hospitalized.

 Tylenol Stevens-Johnson Syndrome Lawyers

 While the FDA and medical literature have reported cases of Tylenol skin reactions for decades, the drug maker chose not to provide adequate warnings to consumers or the medical community.
-As a result of this decision to place their desire for profits before consumer safety, financial compensation may be available through a Tylenol settlement.
+As a result of this decision to place their desire for profits before consumer safety, Tylenol settlements were previously reviewed.